9:34pm PT by Jackie Strause

 When speaking to THR this summer, the pair said their biggest goal with the upcoming season was to not repeat themselves and maintain the show's unpredictability factor.
 Now that they've finished, Brooker says they achieved their goal.
 "I'm pleased that we have episodes that are unlike any ones we've done before," he says of the season, which includes a Jodie Foster-directed episode that Jones has likened to being an indie film.
 "There's ones that people will love, ones that people will hate.
 No two people will agree and in that respect, it's traditional Black Mirror."

-When Netflix released a video teaser of the new episodes (the season is set to release later this year, but doesn't yet have a date), fans were quick to point out the Star Trek feel of the spaceship and fleet uniforms in "USS Callister."
+When Netflix released a video teaser of the new episodes (the season is now streaming on Netflix), fans were quick to point out the Star Trek feel of the spaceship and fleet uniforms in "USS Callister."
 Of paying homage to the TV classic, Brooker says, "I used to be terrified in Star Trek, of the face of Balok, the scary alien face that used to show up in the end credits.
 It used to chill me to the core as a child."

 Without giving away any plot details, Jones describes the episode as being about "tyranny and abuse of power."
 Brooker clarified, however, that even though he wrote the episode right around Trump's election as president, the story isn't "explicitly about anything political in the real world."
 Still, he says, "all of that real world stuff tends to seep in."